 For more information on emergency spill requirements and regulations call 718-595-4784.

-NYCDEP's rule RCNY Title 15, Chap.19/sec.
-19-03(a)(15) prohibits the discharge of any still bottoms, deposits, residues, filters or filter media resulting from or used in the dry cleaning process to public sewers, drains, pipes, etc. (e.g., lint, soils, dirt, filters, solvents etc.).
+RCNY Title 15, Chapter 19, Section 19-03(a)(15) prohibits the discharge of any still bottoms, deposits, residues, filters or filter media resulting from or used in the dry cleaning process to public sewers, drains, pipes, etc. (e.g., lint, soils, dirt, filters).

-This regulation contains requirements (very similar to Part 232) for effluent standards, the operation and maintenance of wastewater treatment units, record keeping, etc. For example (as under 232.9), the DEP rule requires perc-contaminated wastewater to be treated by a water separator and double carbon filtration (or equivalent control approved by NYSDEC) which has been designed to assure an effluent that is < 20 ppb perc (without evaporation).
+For example (as under NYSDEC’s section 232.9), the DEP rule requires perc-contaminated wastewater to be treated by a water separator and double carbon filtration (or equivalent control technology approved by NYSDEC) which has been designed to assure a discharge that is less than or equal to 20 parts per billion of perc (without evaporation).

 To obtain a copy of RCNY Title 15, Chapter 19, please call 718-595-4436.
 For questions about DEP’s wastewater regulations you can also call 718-595-4730.